shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 ### Histogram shifting

 In histogram shifting, the cover image histogram is analysed and bins which contain peaks and zeros are separated.
 The histogram between a peak and a zero is shifted to create space for embedding secret data.
 How?
+We first scan the histogram of the cover image for the highest peak and the closest zero bin.
+Then change all the values of the pixels between the peak and the zero by 1 so that the histogram shifts.
+Now the bin which was a peak is empty.